Adaptive Traffic Signal Technology

 What are adaptive traffic signals?

 In the simplest terms, adaptive signal technology uses fiber technology to adjust the timing of traffic lights in real-time to control the flow of traffic and reduce travel times.
 Hudson has a unique challenge when it comes to traffic, since SR 91 cannot be widened due to the proximity of the existing buildings and creating bypasses around the city would impact businesses that rely on customers traveling through town.

 Hudson’s current traffic timing system is programmed based on manual traffic studies.
-It does not adapt to immediate circumstances such as accidents or lane closures.
+It does not adapt to immediate circumstances such as changes in traffic volumes, crashes or lane closures.
 With adaptive signal technology, data is received and processed from sensors in real-time to optimize signal timing to accommodate changing traffic patterns as they occur.

-Each signal talks to the others, notifying the system when a backup occurs.
+Each signal talks to the other adaptive signals, notifying the system when a backup occurs.
 The signals change to let backed up traffic through and clear out intersections all along the system to keep traffic moving.
 Adaptive signal technology reduces congestion, improves traffic times and improves safety by reducing stops and starts.

 What are the Benefits of Adaptive Signals?